 C4FM Symbol Mapping Table

+C4FM uses four small frequency shifts, and each one represents a different digital value.
 Each of the four frequency deviations represents a unique digital symbol.
 Because each symbol carries two bits, C4FM transmits data efficiently within a narrow bandwidth.

 +1.8 kHz represents binary 11